 - Sending in views in other ways; and

-- Consultation & representation of views by others.
+- Consultation and representation of their views by others.

 We recognise that, for a range of reasons, some individuals are at risk of not having the same opportunities to participate.
 We will promote participation by all and will take steps to remove any barriers.
-Where children, young people, their mothers, fathers or carers have additional needs they may be supported by an advocate and an interpreter will be provided where they are not confident in English.
-Venues will be chosen to take account of any disability needs.
+Where children, young people, their mothers, fathers or carers have additional needs they may be supported by an Advocate and an interpreter will be provided where they are not confident in English.
 Participation by fathers will be actively promoted, and arrangements made for consultation with any absent or excluded parent before the meeting as appropriate.